sushrutaproject2/sushrutaproject2.github.io/_posts/2026-04-27-paginated.md

 tags: IIIF
 ---

-This page  provides links to the 1938 printed edition of the *Suśrutasaṃhitā* {% cite susr-1938 %} with parallel transcription of the main text of the work (*mūla*), without commentaries.
+This page  provides links to the pages of the 1938 printed edition of the *Suśrutasaṃhitā* {% cite susr-1938 %} with parallel transcription of the main text of the work (*mūla*), without commentaries.

 The text is divided according to the arrangement of the chapters in the Nepalese version of the work, which differs from the vulgate in the Uttaratantram.